 Drinking many fluids in the evening may interfere with sleep by causing you to wake to go to the bathroom.
 Some foods and drinks may also be bladder irritants in some people and increase the urge to urinate.
 Try to drink most fluids earlier in the day and less in the evening.

 Nicotine and Medications

 Nicotine is a stimulant and should be avoided close to bedtime.
 Some medications (both over the counter and prescription) may contain caffeine or other stimulants.
 If you are having trouble sleeping, ask your physician or pharmacist if it could be related to a medication and discuss other options such as taking it earlier in the day or changing the medication.

 - Cold and allergy medications

 Warm Milk and Other Dairy Foods

-Warm milk has a soothing effect both from the tryptophan (a component of the protein in the milk and is known to convert to serotonin, a hormone which promotes relaxation) and from the warmth.
-Other dairy foods, poultry, oats and some other foods also contain tryptophan, so eating any of these close to bed time can help encourage sleep.
+Warm milk has a soothing effect both from the tryptophan (a component of the protein in milk known to convert to serotonin, a hormone which promotes relaxation) and from the warmth.
+Other dairy foods, poultry, oats and some other foods also contain tryptophan, so eating any of these close to bedtime can help encourage sleep.

 Regular exercise, especially outside, can contribute to more restful sleep.
-Cardio exercise within two to three hours of bedtime may interfere with sleepiness, but if done earlier in the day, it can promote deeper sleep.
+Cardio exercise within two to three hours of bedtime may make it harder to fall asleep, but if done earlier in the day, it can promote deeper sleep.
 Regular meal and snack times, as well as having a consistent sleep schedule (going to bed and getting up fairly close to the same times), also help improve sleep.